MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-connector-graph.md

 ![New connector image](media/microsoft-identity-manager-2016-graph-b2b-scenario/d95c6b2cc7951b607388cbd25920d7d0.png)

 10. In the MIM synchronization service UI, specify  the Application ID and generated Client Secret.
-Each management agent configured in MIM Sync should have its own application in Microsoft Entra ID to avoid running import in parallel for the same application.
+Each management agent configured in MIM Sync should have its own application in Microsoft Entra ID, as you do will not be able to run multiple imports in parallel for the same application.

 Picture 4.
 Connectivity page